UltimaHoarder/UltimaScraper/README.md

 # Video Tutorial

 Watch this video made by Omnipotent of [RaidForums](https://raidforums.com/) or follow the tutorial below (Thanks):

-(Authentication is no longer inside config.json)
+(The video's authentication part is outdated.
+Authentication is no longer inside config.json)

 https://www.youtube.com/watch?v=3r8SQT7mNHk